laurentpayot/floweret/README.md

     (a, b) -> a + b
 ```

-**Note**: For readability, all examples below will use the ES2015 arrow function syntax.

 Type syntax
 -----------

+For readability, all examples below will use the ES2015 arrow function syntax.

 ### Native types